 Coronavirus: Five countries, five responses

+The new coronavirus is continuing to spread to new countries, with the World Health Organization saying there are now more new cases outside China than inside its borders.

+Several European countries have announced their first coronavirus cases, all apparently linked to the growing outbreak in Italy.

-How countries are battling the virus - from disinfectant lorries in China to roadblocks in Italy.
+Measures employed to slow the spread of the virus range from large-scale quarantine in China to cancelled football matches in Italy.

 -